 Ransomware is a type of malware that has become almost epidemic in recent years.
 Consumers and businesses are being hit with this malware around the world.
 After infecting the victim's computer, this malware encrypts the victim's data making it unusable.
 The victim can only recover their data after paying a ransom (hence, its name) to get the key from the cyber criminals to de-crypt it.
-Generally, the ransoms are relatively small--usually in the $300-500 range for consumers-- but there have been cases where hospitals and other large institutions have paid $20,000 or more.
+Generally, the ransoms are relatively small--usually in the $300-500 range for consumers-- but there have been cases where hospitals, municipalities and other large institutions have paid $100,000 or more.

 Let's take a look at an example of some actual ransomware that was captured in the wild to better understand how it works.
 This is a good example of how Reverse Engineering can help us to understand how malware actually functions.
 Although each of the variants of ransomware is slightly different, they tend to operate similarly.
 In this case, let's look at Chimera, a variant of the ransomware genre of malware found in Germany.